Outsourcing Adjudication to Strategic Jurors: Computational experiments

-In the second experiment (\cref{fig:payment1_rho_w}.b), we repeat the experiment, though instead with the award/loss sharing payment function.
-The range of $\omega$ is changed from $[0,5]$ to $[0,2500]$, as the latter constitutes the total award, while the former is the award per agent.
+In the second experiment (\cref{fig:payment1_rho_w}.b), we consider the award/loss sharing payment function.
+The range of $\omega$ is changed from $[0,5]$ to $[0,100]$, as the latter constitutes the total award, while the former is the award per agent.
 All other parameters are kept the same.
-We observe that for small payments, the outcome of the mechanism is again mostly random regardless of the value of $\rho$.
-As we increase $\omega$, the interval of values for $\rho$ that result in a random outcome concentrates sharply around $\rho=0.5$ and seems to disappear for moderate values of $\omega$.
-After this point, the correctness of the adjudication seems to be split in three `parts', with a top (respectively, bottom) part with good (respectively, poor) correctness, and a relatively large middle part with mostly noise that decays as $\rho$ diverges from $0.5$.
-The size of the noisy part is dictated mostly by the initial effort $\epsilon$, with larger $\epsilon$ resulting in a smaller noisy region; we observe similar phenomena when we increase the number of rounds $R$, the reward $\omega$ or the number of jurors $n$.
+We obtain similar results as for the threshold payment function, i.e. the outcome is mostly random below a threshold above which we observe a sharp phase transition where the outcome of the mechanism is extremified.
+Here, the phase transitions happens when the total award is $\omega \approx 60$.

-In the third experiment (\cref{fig:payment1_rho_w}.c), we consider threshold payment functions and vary the initial effort $\epsilon$ and the fraction $\rho$ of well-informed agents.
-We consider a payment of $\omega=3$ to ensure that the mechanism has a chance to recover the ground truth.
-We observe that when $\epsilon$ is small, the outcome of the adjudication is mostly random, though it quickly coalesces into two distinct regions of good and poor outcomes, even for moderate values of $\epsilon$.
-The results are similar for award/loss sharing payment function.
+In the third experiment (\cref{fig:payment1_rho_w}.c), we observe the effect on the correctness by the initial effort.
+We fix the threshold payment function with $\omega=3$ such that mechanism has a chance to recover the ground truth, and let $\epsilon$ range from $0$ to $5$.
+We observe that, when $\epsilon$ is small, the outcome of the mechanism is mostly random, while the outcome quickly extremifies as $\epsilon$ increases.
+This means the mechanism only works if the agents initially put in sufficient effort.
+The results are similar for both the award/loss sharing payment function and the minimal payment functions.